 The colorful architecture, constant festive atmosphere, and loads of things to do in Guanajuato all make this colonial town an awesome travel destination to pursue in Mexico.
 The leafy plazas and opulent theaters often give visitors the feel of a quaint European town surrounded by mountains.
 But Guanajuato is oozing with unique Mexican culture and history.
 Plus the great cuisine you can find all over town will remind you that you are most definitely in Mexico!

-Guanajuato came to prominence as a prosperous silver-mining town with origins that go all the way back to the mid-1500’s!
-As the Guanajuato developed around the mines, the town wasn’t exactly planned.
+For some background, Guanajuato came to prominence as a prosperous silver-mining town with origins that go all the way back to the mid-1500’s!
+As Guanajuato developed around the mines, the town wasn’t exactly planned.
 Instead Guanajuato was haphazardly built into the mountainside as the town grew with the silver boom, giving Guanajuato the unique and colorful Mexican-colonial architecture that you see today.
 The centuries-old alleyways and Baroque buildings remain as functional businesses and homes, now making for an extremely scenic setting to roam around.

 The historic town of Guanajuato is even listed as one of Mexico’s 34 UNESCO World Heritage Sites.
 It’s recognized as such for its architecture, mines, and deep history.
 After roaming around Guanajuato for a month, we found it to be an underrated travel destination in Mexico.